 The National Restaurant Association has released information about the “CARES Act” with these Frequently Asked Questions regarding the benefits for restaurants.

 Your restaurant will need additional takeout and delivery packaging during this COVID-19 restaurant crisis.
-Be prepared and have enough supplies on-hand to process your takeout and delivery orders.
-If your takeout and delivery sales will be your restaurant’s lifeline for awhile, make sure you have what you need to make every sale possible.
+Be prepared and make sure you have enough supplies on-hand to process the extra takeout and delivery demand.
+If takeout and delivery orders are your restaurant’s lifeline, make sure you have what you need to handle every sale possible.

 5. Encourage Large Takeout And Delivery Orders